CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 * Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light.
-  * Show a debug view for this (showing scissor masks clearly), e.g. by modifying and using `red.frag.glsl` with additive blending
+  * Show a debug view for this (showing scissor masks clearly), e.g. by modifying and using `red.frag.glsl` with additive blending.
-  * Code is provided to compute this rectangle for you
+  * Code is provided to compute this rectangle for you.

 * Optimized g-buffer format
   * Ideas: